-Newport is world-famous as a yachting destination.
-Some know her as the city that hosted The America’s Cup, while others know her as a protected harbor with plenty of nightlife and delicious provisioning.
+The world-famous yachting destination.
+Some know her as the city that hosted the America’s Cup, while others know her as a protected harbor with plenty of nightlife and delicious provisioning.
 Newport is a great jumping-off point for cruising to Block Island, the Elizabeth Islands, Martha’s Vineyard, and Nantucket.
-All of these places are just a day’s sail away, and depending on the point of wind, you can make sure that the sail (or motor) is a comfortable one for everyone on board.
+All these places are just a day’s sail away, and depending on the point of wind, you can make sure that the sail (or motor) is comfortable for everyone on board.

 Newport is a great city to walk around and take in the history of the place.
-From the Loeb Visitor Center where you can learn about the day-to-day living of one of the older Jewish communities in the U.S. to watch the sunset over Newport harbor at The Lobster Bar, there is plenty to do and see for all ages.
-And of course, there are the Newport Mansions.
-Rosecliff and Marble House are definite must-sees, while the Cliff Walk is a great way to get a little exercise and take in the mansions on one side and the surf on the other.
+From the Loeb Visitor Center, where you can learn about the day-to-day living of one of the older Jewish communities in the U.S., to watch the sunset over Newport harbor at The Lobster Bar, there is plenty to do and see for all ages.
+And, of course, there are the Newport Mansions.
+Rosecliff and Marble House are definite must-sees, while the Cliff Walk is a great way to exercise and take in the mansions on one side and the surf on the other.

-Great Salt Pond is the main harbor here.
-It is fully protected on all sides.
-It is quite shallow in parts, so caution and a good guide are necessary if you are navigating this on your own.
+Great Salt Pond is the main harbor here and is fully protected on all sides.
+It is pretty shallow in parts, so caution and a good guide are necessary if navigating this on your own.
 There are moorings, slips, and a 75-acre anchorage available.
-Ashore, a visit to The Oar and Payne’s Dock is a must.
+Ashore, visiting The Oar and Payne’s Dock is a must.
 There is nothing that tastes of summer quite like a rum punch while sitting outside, looking out at the harbor.

-You can walk into town, although it is a bit of a trek.
-Another option is, taxis are generally standing by along the docks and it is a quick and painless ride into town.
-There, you will find quaint shops, a couple of decent places to eat and drink as well as the famous (or infamous depending on who you talk to) Ballard’s, which serves food, drinks and plenty of sights to behold.
+Although it is a bit of a trek, you can walk into town.
+Another option is taxis, generally standing along the docks, which is a quick and painless ride into town.
+There, you will find quaint shops, a couple of decent places to eat and drink, and the famous (or infamous, depending on who you talk to) Ballard’s, which serves food, drinks, and plenty of sights to behold.
 Many people come over for the day on the ferries from Montauk, New London, Newport, Point Judith, and Fall River and party it up on the beachfront of Ballard’s.

 There are beaches in every direction on the island, so if you want to surf, kayak, or have a tranquil swim, there are plenty of options.